-Avoid paying income tax on a distribution you probably don't need or even want to take from your IRA.
+Avoid paying income tax on a distribution you probably don't want to take from your IRA.

-Direct your account administrator to distribute funds to our organization to satisfy your RMD up to \$108,000.
+Direct your account administrator to distribute funds to our organization to satisfy your RMD up to \$105,000.

 Income Tax

 Because you don't take the distribution yourself, you pay no income taxes on it.